337th Aeronautical Systems Group: World War II

-The 337th Fighter Group was activated in July 1942 at Morris Field, North Carolina with the 98th, 303d, and 304th Fighter Squadrons assigned.
+The 337th Fighter Group was activated in July 1942 at Morris Field, North Carolina with the 98th, 303d, (Note: This 303d Fighter Squadron is not related to the current reserve 303d Fighter Squadron, which was a troop carrier unit during World War II.) and 304th Fighter Squadrons assigned.
 It received its initial cadre from the 20th Fighter Group.
 However, two of its squadrons departed Morris Field the day they were activated, with the 303d moving to Spartanburg Army Air Field and the 304th to the Myrtle Beach Bombing Range, both in South Carolina, to be organized.
 The group's initial equipment was a mix of obsolescent fighter aircraft.
 Although these were mostly Curtiss P-40 Warhawks, the 304th Squadron also flew Bell P-39 Airacobras and Republic P-43 Lancers.

 Two weeks later, the group and the 98th Squadron moved to Drew Field, near Tampa, Florida.
 The 303d Squadron joined them later that month, while the 304th moved to the Tampa Bay Area, but to Pinellas Army Air Field, on the other side of the bay.
 The group operated as a Replacement Training Unit (RTU), with the Warhawk.
 RTUs were oversized units which trained individual pilots or aircrews.